webplatform/docs/svg/tutorials/smarter_svg_graphics/index.md

 ==Patterns==

-SVG's patterns are similar to CSS's repeating background images, but allow you more control over padding and reorienting the repeating pattern.
+SVG's patterns are similar to CSS's repeating background images, but allow you more control over padding and reorienting patterns.
+To implement a pattern, you must first design a graphic.
+In this case, a rectangle fits within a 5&times;10 area along with a margin of 1 unit:

 <syntaxhighlight lang="xml">
 <rect id="tileRect" x="0.5" y="0.5" width="9.0" height="4.0" fill="#E1BC9B" />